 Public School Operated School-Age Child Care Programs, operated by a public school, on a regular basis, that provide supervised group care for school-age children during out-of-school time are required to register through this online form with the Department (ESE).
 A copy of the required registration information can be used to prepare information to enter online.
 Programming offered must align with the Quality Standards for Public School Operated School-Age Standards , wherever appropriate, and be in accordance with local school/district policy and procedure.

-Kristen McKinnon, Service-Learning and Student Engagement Specialist
+or Kristen McKinnon, Service-Learning and Student Engagement Coordinator

 via firstname.lastname@example.org or email@example.com

 or Rachelle Engler Bennett, Associate Commissioner

 via firstname.lastname@example.org or 781-338-3010

 Massachusetts Department of Elementary and Secondary Education

 75 Pleasant St., Malden MA 02148-4906